-Students admitted to the degree must pre-register for the practicum courses CMDS 343, CMDS 381, CMDS 382, CMDS 482 and CMDS 484 by 15 October of the year preceding the course.
+Students admitted to the degree must preregister for the practicum courses CMDS 343 (up to 2009), CMDS 381, CMDS 382, CMDS 482 and CMDS 484 by 15 October of the year preceding the course.
 Students pre-register by completing the application form available through the Department of Communication Disorders.
 Students who do not pre-register may not be admitted except under exceptional circumstances and by the approval of the Dean of Science.